bryaninbush/NHT_Fetcher/README.md

 # Python Enma Manga Downloader & Analyzer

 A tool to download and analyze manga metadata using the Enma library.
 Features include:
-- Download manga by ID
+- Download manga by ID(6-digit God's Language)
 - Auto-build structured metadata (English and Japanese support)
-- Visualization and statistical analysis
+- Visualization and statistical analysis of your preference
 - JSON-based persistent storage

 ## Setup